huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Will Till Your Father Gets Home
 - [x] Three's Company

-#### In the 1970s TV show "Charle's Angels", how did Charlie communicate with the Angels?
+#### In the 1970s TV show "Charlie's Angels", how did Charlie communicate with the Angels?

 - [ ] Telegram
 - [x] Speakerphone